Atlanta: Government

 Atlanta is governed by a mayor and the 15-member Atlanta City Council.
 The city council consists of one member from each of the city's 12 districts and three at-large members.
 The mayor may veto a bill passed by the council, but the council can override the veto with a two-thirds majority.
 The mayor of Atlanta is Andre Dickens, a Democrat elected on a nonpartisan ballot whose first term in office began on January 3, 2022.
 Every mayor elected since 1973 has been Black.
 In 2001, Shirley Franklin became the first woman to be elected mayor of Atlanta, and the first African-American woman to serve as mayor of a major Southern city.
 Atlanta city politics suffered from a notorious reputation for corruption during the 1990s administration of Mayor Bill Campbell, who was convicted by a federal jury in 2006 on three counts of tax evasion in connection with gambling winnings during trips he took with city contractors.

 As the state capital, Atlanta is the site of most of Georgia's state government.
-The Georgia State Capitol building, located downtown, houses the offices of the governor, lieutenant governor and secretary of state, as well as the General Assembly.
+The Georgia State Capitol building, located downtown, houses the offices of the governor, lieutenant governor, and secretary of state, as well as the General Assembly.
 The Governor's Mansion is in a residential section of Buckhead.
 Atlanta serves as the regional hub for many arms of the federal bureaucracy, including the Federal Reserve Bank of Atlanta and the Centers for Disease Control and Prevention (CDC).
 The City of Atlanta annexed the CDC into its territory effective January 1, 2018.
 Atlanta also plays an important role in the federal judiciary system, containing the United States Court of Appeals for the Eleventh Circuit and the United States District Court for the Northern District of Georgia.

 Historically, Atlanta has been a stronghold for the Democratic Party.
 Although municipal elections are officially nonpartisan, nearly all of the city's elected officials are registered Democrats.
 The city is split among 14 state house districts and four state senate districts, all held by Democrats.
 At the federal level, Atlanta is split between three congressional districts.
 Most of the city is in the 5th district, represented by Democrat Nikema Williams.
-Much of southern Atlanta is in the 13th district, represented by Democrat David Scott.
+Much of southern Atlanta is in the 13th district, whose seat is currently vacant following the death of Democrat David Scott.
 A small portion in the north is in the 11th district, represented by Republican Barry Loudermilk.